EvaM25/DianaArt/README.md

 Personal Contribution:

-✨Multilingual Content: Translated textual content into English, maintaining accuracy and cultural relevance.
+✨Multilingual Content: Translated text content into English, maintaining accuracy and cultural relevance.

 ✨Design: Co-authored the design, including the selection of color palette, typography, and layout that aligns with Diana Mikhaleva's brand.